sumeet-bansal/last.fm-spelunker/README.md

 ```
 ~$ python vis_scrobble-stacked.py
 ```
-This creates a `scrobble-stacked.html` file that can be viewed in any browser (again, Chrome for best resuts).
+This creates a `scrobble-stacked.html` file that can be viewed in any browser (again, Chrome for best results).

 #### scrobble-stream
 Creating a streamgraph is a bit more involved (for now):